Fellowship in Pediatric Nephrology at Cohen Children’s Medical Center

 The Division of Pediatric Nephrology at Cohen Children’s Medical Center provides comprehensive care of children with a spectrum of kidney disease and includes dialysis and transplantation.
 The nephrology team consists of three full-time faculty members and is supported by nurse practitioners, clinical nurses, a social worker, a nutritionist and a pharmacist.
 The Division has an established program in clinical research with participation in NIH multi-center studies (NEPTUNE and CureGN), national collaboratives (SCOPE, IROC, Midwest Pediatric Nephrology Consortium), foundation grants, and industry-sponsored studies.
 Faculty has published in the areas of hypertension, cardiovascular disease, nephrotic syndrome, acute kidney injury, dialysis and transplantation.
 Our faculty is dedicated to education of the pediatric residents of Cohen Children’s Medical Center and medical students from the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 Cohen Children’s Medical Center is the largest pediatric teaching hospital in the New York metropolitan region, treating over 230,000 children per year.
 It is the tertiary pediatric medical center of Northwell Health and the only accredited Level-1 Pediatric Trauma Center verified by the American College of Surgeons in the metro area.
 We are proud to have been selected as one of “America’s Best Children’s Hospitals” by U.S. News & World Report.
-In addition to the renowned tertiary clinical resources that we offer, our hospital has access to the scholastic and research resources of the Feinstein Institute for Medical Research.
+In addition to the renowned tertiary clinical resources that we offer, our hospital has access to the scholastic and research resources of the Feinstein Institutes for Medical Research.

 The Fellowship in Pediatric Nephrology at Cohen Children’s Medical Center is a three-year program certified by the ACGME leading to board-eligibility for the Sub-Board Committee of the American Board of Pediatrics in Pediatric Nephrology.